 2. Vertical Jumping - Vertical jumping is the easiest tennis exercise to increase power in the lower body.
 Vertical jump training will improve the neuromuscular system which will increase the power production of the lower body.
 Not only does this mean a tennis player will be able to jump higher, the increased power production will transfer to many other skills a tennis player needs for success like sprinting and agility.

-3. Agility Ladders - One step, fast feet, hops….any drill with agility ladders can be amplified with the VertiMax Training system.
+3. Agility Ladders - One step, fast feet, major hops….we can amplify any drill with agility ladders using the VertiMax training equipment.
 Attaching the waistband instantly increases the intensity and effectiveness by demanding higher force production for explosive movements.
 Give the athletes a tennis racket and have them return a ball at the end of the ladder drill to add a tennis specificity component to this exercise.
 This is one reason Ashlyn, a former D1 commit from St. Mary’s, loves using the VertiMax training system in her tennis training.
 Check her out in action!

 Tennis Resisted Sprint and Acceleration Drills

 Tennis athletes don’t need to run far, but they need to be fast when they do.
 This makes the acceleration phase of sprinting performance absolutely vital for tennis players.
 Resisted sprinting has been found to improve this aspect of sprinting as it improves force production in the muscles of the hips and knees during the actual movement.
 This is going to enhance the velocity of a tennis athlete who needs to move in any direction.
 Whether it’s chasing a ball across the court or charging the net, VertiMax will create the explosive speed they need to get there.
 VertiMax creates faster and quicker athletes.